NagadineshSunku/PerfectoBoilerPlate/readme.md

-# Perfecto-boilerplate
+# Perfecto-Framwork

-Boilerplate project to run WebdriverIO tests in Perfecto Cloud ([https://www.perfecto.io/]()) using Cucumber features, and the page objects pattern.
+Framwork to run WebdriverIO tests in Perfecto Cloud ([https://www.perfecto.io/]()) using Cucumber features, and the page objects pattern.

 ## Requirements